-The maths curriculum in KS1 & KS2 is implemented through:
+The maths curriculum is implemented through:

-• Daily Maths lessons

-- 5-10 minute Mini Maths meetings 2/3 times a week to practise essential knowledge and consolidate fluency skills - Learning builds on prior knowledge from previous lessons and key stages, and ensures children have opportunities to embed these skills and progress further in their fluency, reasoning and problem-solving - Lessons include fluency, reasoning and problem-solving opportunities. - Vocabulary is introduced by teachers and children are encouraged to use the correct vocabulary in their questioning and explanations. - Problem solving is planned into lessons to enable children opportunities to find out for themselves. - Lessons follow a concrete, pictorial and abstract approach. - Resources are readily available to children in all classes. - Every child consolidates maths learning on RM Maths in school and home access is available to all children - Children access Numbots and/or Times Tables Rockstars both in school and at home to support their key addition and subtraction number facts and quick recall of times tables. - Maths homework consolidates learning in the classroom - Opportunities to apply mathematical knowledge and skills to real life contexts. - Dedicated problem-solving lessons - Consistent use of mathematical models used in EYFS, KS1 and KS2.
+- Daily Maths lessons follow the White Rose planning tool and embed the five big ideas of mastery - 5-10 minute Mini Maths meetings 2/3 times a week to practise essential knowledge and consolidate fluency skills - Learning builds on prior knowledge from previous lessons and key stages, and ensures children have opportunities to embed these skills and progress further in their fluency, reasoning and problem solving - Lessons include fluency, reasoning and problem-solving opportunities. - Vocabulary is introduced by teachers and children are encouraged to use the correct vocabulary in their questioning and explanations. - Problem solving is planned into lessons to enable children opportunities to find out for themselves. - Lessons follow a concrete, pictorial and abstract approach. - Resources are readily available to children in all classes. - Every child consolidates maths learning on RM Maths 2/3 times a week in school and home access available to all children - Children in KS1 and KS2 have My Maths homework to consolidate maths learning in class. - Opportunities to apply mathematical knowledge and skills to real life contexts. - Consistent use of mathematical models used in EYFS, KS1 and KS2.